tobiaskohler/WikifolioPy/README.md

 ## ✅ What is implemented? ##
-At the moment, the following features are implemented:
+Currently, the following features are implemented:

  * **Login/Logout** - automated login/out from your Wikifolio account